Workbench Command is a set of command-line tools that can be used to perform simple and complex operations within Connectome Workbench.

 <limit-mm> - distance in mm to stop at

-[-corrected-areas] - vertex areas to use instead of computing them from
+[-corrected-areas] - vertex areas to use to correct the distances on a

 <area-metric> - the corrected vertex areas, as a metric